ibips/lrprev-extract/README.md

 - argparse for command-line options parsing

 ## Installation
-Ensure you have Python and pip installed on your system.
+Ensure you have [uv](https://docs.astral.sh/uv/) on your system.
 You can install the required dependencies by running:

 ```
-pip install -r requirements.txt
+uv sync
 ```

 ## Usage